nrfconnect/sdk-nrf/include/drivers/st25r3911b_nfc.rst

 The NFC Device ST25R3911B can be used to read and write NFC-A compatible tags (tags that support the ISO/IEC 14443 standard), creating an NFC polling device.

-This library is intended to be used with the NFC Reader ST25R3911B Nucleo expansion board (X-NUCLEO-NFC05A1).
+This driver is intended to be used with the NFC Reader ST25R3911B Nucleo expansion board (X-NUCLEO-NFC05A1).

+The driver is used in the :ref:`nfc_tag_reader` sample.

 NFC Reader hardware
 *******************